List of Pepper Ann episodes: Season 2 (1998–99)

+"A No Hair Day": When Craig shaves his head to be more aerodynamic for the swim team, Pepper Ann worries about whether or not she's shallow, as she's shocked to find that Craig doesn't look right bald.
+Meanwhile, Alice Kane is paired up with Pink-Eye Pete for a science project and tries (in vain) to treat his infected eyeball.
+"That's My Dad": Pepper Ann tries to learn everything about her father, Chuck, in time for a father/daughter game show after Trinket claims that Pepper Ann doesn't know her own father because of the divorce.

 Season 3 (1999–2000)

 The third season of Pepper Ann consists of 26 episodes (42 segments).
 Due to crediting inconsistencies, the episodes are ordered below by their package order (as initially featured on Disney+) (Note: As of late 2024, the episodes listed under Season 3 were reordered from the initial order present from when the show was first added.) and not their original broadcast order.

 Note: This season was produced concurrently with the following season.
 Episodes from this season premiered interchangeably on ABC and UPN (in syndication).